sudhir45/sudhir45/README.md

   <!-- Optional: Add a cool banner image here if you have one -->
   <!-- <img align="right" width="400" src="path/to/your/banner.gif_or_png" /> --></picture>

-I'm a results-oriented **Security Engineer** with approximately 3 years of experience passionate about securing enterprise systems, automating security processes, and enhancing overall security posture.
+I'm a **Security Engineer** with approximately 3 years of experience passionate about securing enterprise systems, automating security processes, and enhancing overall security posture.
 I thrive in challenging environments where I can leverage my expertise to protect complex infrastructures and applications.

 ---